BruceGitHub/Q-A/About  Demeter.md

 - https://www2.ccs.neu.edu/research/demeter/demeter-method/LawOfDemeter/paper-boy/demeter.pdf
-Interisting overview with a simple example
+Interisting overview with a simple example.
+The LoD is also related to Tell Dont Ask